-The O&M Plans of the WSAs (Amajuba, uMzinyathi and Newcastle) must detail the O&M standards, policies and procedures so that all schemes are handled in the same manner, and all consultants/contractors involved in projects understand the requirements prior to project commissioning.
+The O&M Plans of the WSAs must continuously be updated and (Amajuba, uMzinyathi and Newcastle) must detail the O&M standards, policies and procedures so that all schemes are handled in the same manner, and all consultants/contractors involved in projects understand the requirements prior to project commissioning.

-It is anticipated that in the coming year (2021/2022), as Umgeni Water continues with data collection in these WSAs, that there will be better information to inform a full needs assessment so that upgrades and new projects can be better identified.
+It is anticipated that in the coming year (2023/2024), as Umgeni Water continues with data collection in these WSAs, there will be better information to inform a full needs assessment so that upgrades and new projects can be better identified.
 The Recommendations section will therefore contain greater detail in the next version of the IMP.